StarsoftAnalysis/lightboxSSA/README.md

 This is yet another fork of Lokesh Dhakar's excellent lightbox2.

+I'm making various modifications, so this version isn't really ready for use yet.

 Lightbox is small javascript library used to overlay images on top of the current page.
 It's a snap to setup and works on all modern browsers.

 Lokesh's documentation is here: